RasaHQ/rasa/docs/components.rst

     Configure which dimensions, i.e. entity types, the spacy component should extract.
 A full list of available dimensions can be found in the `spacy documentation <https://spacy.io/api/annotation#section-named-entities>`_.
-    If the dimension option is not specified or set to None, all dimensions will be extracted.
+    Leaving the dimensions option unspecified will extract all available dimensions.

     .. code-block:: yaml